Rocket Lab Electron: Fairings

+Rocket Lab also announced several custom fairings, including an expanded fairing (1.2x standard), a normal expanded fairing, an extended fairing and a dual stack fairing.
+The standard fairing has a usable diameter of 1.07 m (3,51 ft) while an expanded fairing has a diameter of 1.56 m (5.12 ft).
+The StriX-α mission for Synspective in December 2020 used an extended fairing.

 Autonomous flight termination systems

 Rocket Lab developed their own AFTS for launches from New Zealand from Dec 2019, but for the first launch from US they used the NASA Autonomous Flight Termination Unit.